Best Methods For Identifying Tree Species

 POPLAR OR EASTERN COTTONWOOD BARK is grayish-white.
-The base of the trunk on a mature Cottonwood exhibits fairly deep furrowed bark with broad, flat-topped ridges, while the upper portion of the trunk towards the top exhibits smooth bark.
+The base of the trunk on a mature Cottonwood exhibits fairly deep furrowed bark with broad, flat-topped ridges, while the upper portion of the trunk exhibits fairly smooth bark.
 Younger trees possess smooth bark throughout.

-POPLAR OR EASTERN COTTONWOOD FLOWERS or catskins (male or shorter female) dangle from their branches during the spring season in colors of green or gold, but by the time they drop from the tree, they will have turned purple with sticky shells.
+POPLAR OR EASTERN COTTONWOOD FLOWERS or catskins (male or shorter female) dangle from their branches during the spring season in colors of green or gold, or purple from the male catskins, both with sticky shells.
 This can be quite problematic making a mess all over the landscape.

 The photo above right is a cross section of an Eastern Cottonwood twig revealing the telltale inner star shape.
 Click thumbnail above to observe female catskin.